hande-sevgi/hande-sevgi.github.io/README.md

 ## Background

 I received my Ph.D. in Linguistics from Harvard University, where I was affiliated with the Meaning and Modality Lab.
 Before Harvard, I completed my M.A. in Linguistics at Boğaziçi University.

-My doctoral research investigated how manner is encoded and interpreted in sign language classifiers, spoken-language adverbials, and co-speech gesture.

 ## Learn more